Seville: Etymology and derivatives

 According to Manuel Pellicer Catalán, the name "Sevilla" derives from the ancient name Spal, meaning "lowland" in the Phoenician language (cognate to the Hebrew Shfela שְּׁפֵלָה and the Arabic Asfal أسفل).
-It is ultimately from Phoenician sefela, meaning "plain, valley."
+It is ultimately from Phoenician sefela, meaning "plain, valley".
 Hisbaal is another old name for Seville.
 It appears to have originated during the Phoenician colonisation of the Tartessian culture in south-western Iberia, and according to a new proposal, it refers to the god Baal.

 During Roman rule, the name was Latinised as Hispal and later as Hispalis.
 After the Umayyad invasion, this name remained in use among the Mozarabs, being adapted into Arabic as Išbīliya (إشبيلية): since the /p/ phoneme does not exist in Arabic, it was replaced by /b/; the Latin place-name suffix -is was Arabized as -iya, and a //æ// turned into ī //iː// due to the phonetic phenomenon called imāla.

 In the meantime, the city's official name had been changed to Ḥimṣ al-Andalus (حمص الأندلس), in reference to the city of Homs in modern Syria, the jund of which Seville had been assigned to upon the Umayyad conquest; "Ḥimṣ al-Andalus" remained a customary and affectionate name for the city during the whole period throughout the Muslim Arab world, being referred to for example in the encyclopedia of Yaqut al-Hamawi or in Abu al-Baqa ar-Rundi's Ritha' al-Andalus.

-The city is sometimes referred to as the "Pearl of Andalusia".

-The inhabitants of the city are known as sevillanos (feminine form: sevillanas) or hispalenses, after the Roman name of the city.

 Motto

 NO8DO is the official motto of Seville, popularly believed to be a rebus signifying the Spanish No me ha dejado, meaning "She [Seville] has not abandoned me".
-The phrase, pronounced with synalepha as /es/ no-madeja-do, is written with an eight in the middle representing the word madeja /es/ "skein [of wool]".
+The phrase, pronounced with synalepha as /es/ (no-madeja-do), is written with an eight in the middle representing the word madeja /es/ "skein [of wool]".
 Legend states that the title was given by King Alfonso X, who was resident in the city's Alcázar and supported by the citizens when his son, later Sancho IV of Castile, tried to usurp the throne from him.

 The emblem is present on Seville's municipal flag, and features on city property such as manhole covers, and Christopher Columbus's tomb in the cathedral.